jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 ## See it !

 You just need to add such a class in your project in order to make it buildable by Jerkar.
-To build the project, just execute `jerkar` in a shell at the root of the project.
+To build a project, just execute `jerkar` in a shell at its root folder.

 <div class="container">
 	<div class="col-md-6">